Kalan-Lab/lsaBGC-Pan/README.md

 ✔️ Improved consolidated spreadsheet that is easier to assess

+✔️ Support for small scale (< 30 genomes) analysis on laptop with minimal databases (~5 GB).

 ✔️ Tested Bioconda installation on both macOS & Linux with easy-to-use Docker image & wrapper script coming soon!

+✔️ Bioconda installation tested on both macOS & Linux with easy-to-use Docker image & wrapper script also coming soon!

 ### Documentation: